eegyolk-ai/eegyolk/floris_files/README.md

 ### Install guide
-To use the notebooks, you can download the files in this repository to your system.
-The code also needs access to a dataset.
+To use the notebooks, download the files from this repository to your system.
+The code needs access to a dataset to function properly.

+The `local_paths.py` file contains paths to the saved models and the dataset files.
+Make sure the paths are correctly set in this file.

 Finally the required packages need to be installed in Python on your system.
 This can be done with pip or conda in Windows or sudo in Linux.

-The `local_paths.py` file contains paths to the saved models and the dataset files.
-Make sure the paths are correctly set in this file.

-The notebooks and functions are licensed under the [Apache License](https://en.wikipedia.org/wiki/Apache_License), [Version 2.0 ](https://www.apache.org/licenses/LICENSE-2.0)
+With pip, install the required packages with the command `pip install -r packages.txt` from the text file in *floris_files/other*.

 #### Hardware and OS

 The models are trained on single A10 in Ubuntu 20.04 with an 11 core CPU, 50 GB RAM, and 2TB storage.
 The code is tested in Windows and Linux.

+The notebooks and functions are licensed under the [Apache License](https://en.wikipedia.org/wiki/Apache_License), [Version 2.0 ](https://www.apache.org/licenses/LICENSE-2.0)